Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 **Most Common Gender Present & Count:** ```Female, 522```

 ## What is the average time spent on each social media platform by age?

+After implementing all of our queries we can see a total of 488 Males and 522 Females, with the average age of our consumers being 41 years old.
+In ```customer_database``` the column ```time_spent (hrs)``` can be seen, this will be our next destination.
+This column shows the time spent in hours on the desired social media app daily.

+The previous section provided tons of useful data for us to play around with!
+Obtaining the dominant/least dominant sex and the average age will be extremely useful, but how will we market ourselves to our consumers?
+Will Facebook ads be most successful for 19 year old females?
+Will Instagram ads in the form of short videos be most successful for 56 year old males?

+Using the data from previous sections will now help us find a suitable location for marketing based off the